-CCHAs are authorized to obtain criminal conviction records from law enforcement agencies to screen applicants for admission to the HCV program.
-This authority assists the CCHA in complying with HUD requirements and CCHA policies to deny assistance to applicants who are engaging in or have engaged in certain criminal activities.
-In order to obtain access to the records the CCHA must require every applicant family to submit a consent form signed by each adult household member [24 CFR 5.903].
+PHAs are authorized to obtain criminal conviction records from law enforcement agencies to screen applicants for admission to the HCV program.
+This authority assists the PHA in complying with HUD requirements and PHA policies to deny assistance to applicants who are engaging in or have engaged in certain criminal activities.
+In order to obtain access to the records the PHA must require every applicant family to submit a consent form signed by each adult household member [24 CFR 5.903].

-The CCHA will perform national criminal background check through CCHA's third-party screening agency for every adult household member at no cost to the applicant.
+The PHA will perform a criminal background check through local law enforcement for every adult household member.